dgis/emu48android/app/src/main/assets/ReadMe.txt

 CHANGES

+Version 1.91 (2020-10-XX)

+- Fix transparency issue (RGB -> BGR).
+- Fix a printer issue from Christoph Gießelink's HP82240B Printer Simulator version 1.12.
+- For the HP49/50 port 2, it is now possible to load a new Flash ROM file (It fully replaces the ROM).

 Version 1.9 (2020-09-07)

 - If the KML folder does not exist (like the first time), prompt the user to choose a new KML folder.